 I am changing my last name because my authority structure has changed.
 Now instead of obeying my dad, I will obey Trevor Marsteller.
 Yes, we are equal, but God has given us different roles in our relationship, and I joyfully choose to submit to this man.

 I am changing my last name because I belong to another now.
-When I began to follow Jesus Christ, I was given His name: “Christian.”
+When I began to follow Jesus Christ, I was given His name: “in Christ.”
 Now that I belong to Trevor Marsteller, I will carry his name as well.

 I am changing my last name because we will never, ever divorce, and I don’t have to worry about what might happen in the future with my last name.
 (Just to be clear, I’m not naïve enough to believe that Trevor and I will always feel love for each other.
 But we are both wholeheartedly committed to loving each other with Christ’s love for this lifetime, as marriage is not ultimately about us but serves as a visible picture of God’s never-giving-up love for His bride, the Church.)